Address: 30 Deforest Road, Dix Hills, NY, 11746

 Phone: (631) 779-2400

-Winston Preparatory School (WPS) is an innovative day school (with campuses in Dix Hills, NY; Norwalk, CT; Whippany, NJ; and New York City) for students in the 3rd through 12th grade with learning differences such as dyslexia, nonverbal learning disabilities, and executive functioning difficulties.
+Winston Preparatory School (WPS) is an innovative day school (with campuses in Dix Hills, NY; Norwalk, CT; Whippany, NJ; New York City; San Rafael, CA) for students in the 3rd through 12th grade with learning differences such as dyslexia, nonverbal learning disabilities, and executive functioning difficulties.

 At WPS we view each student as a unique individual learner who has potential and is Able to Learn.
 It is also important that our work is grounded in research regarding how people learn and the learning differences that cause students to struggle.